ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 a[:]
 ```

-Modifying a slice will modify its underlying array:
+Modifying the elements of a slice will modify its underlying array:
 ```go
 nums := [6]int{1, 2, 3, 4, 5, 6}